wjasper/Linux_Drivers/README.md

 write me (wjasper@ncsu.edu) about it.

 There have been many requests for Python drivers, which I have put off for many reasons.
-However, I am beginning the process starting with the E-1608.py (Ethernet devices).
+However, I am beginning the process starting with the E-1608.py (Ethernet devices) and am now writing them for USB HID devices.
 Please send me comments and feedback.

 **Note:** There have been many changes to the 2.6 kernel API.
 All the drivers have been tested with the 2.6.22 kernel.
 There are backward